danny-briskin/danny-briskin.github.io/docs/_posts/2021-07-11-test-operations-in-test-automation.markdown

 Sounds pretty easy, right?
 But it is often forgotten, that just to start working they need:
 - development infrastructure
-    - computers and/or servers to work
+    - computers and/or servers to workgood mornin
     - IDE, software to access servers, systems, databases, API, etc.
     - additional database(s) or some workspace in existing one
     - workaround scripts to setup local environment